Ground State Degeneracy of Infinite-Component Chern-Simons-Maxwell Theories: Foliated vs. Non-foliated Fracton Orders: Introduction

-More specifically, we compactify the $x_1,x_2$ direction of the iCS theories on a torus, restrict the number of layers to a finite number $N$ and impose periodic boundary condition in the $x_3$ direction.
-The index $I$ then runs from $1$ to $N$ and the $K$ matrix becomes an $NL$-dimensional matrix.
+Specifically, we compactify the $x_1,x_2$ direction of the iCS theories on a torus, restrict the number of layers to a finite number $N$ and impose periodic boundary condition in the $x_3$ direction.
+The index $I$ then runs from $1$ to $N$, and the $K$ matrix becomes an $NL$-dimensional matrix.
 We find that the GSD of these iCS theories exhibits a very rich pattern as $N$ varies.
 See the examples in Table \ref{tab:GSD} and Figure \ref{fig:GSD_iCS}.
-In order to analyze these patterns, we derive analytic formulae \eqref{eq:det} and \eqref{eq:GSD_gapless_formula} for the GSD of iCS theories and show that these different behaviors of the GSD are simply governed by the roots of the ``determinant polynomial'' associated to the periodic $K$ matrix, defined in \eqref{eq:Laurent_poly}.
-Mathematically, the GSD is given by the product of the non-zero invariant factors of the $K$ matrix.
-When the $K$ matrix is non-degenerate, it is simply the determinant of the $K$ matrix.
-For the degenerate case, we compute the GSD using a perturbative method.
+To analyze these patterns, we derive analytic formulae for the GSD in \eqref{eq:det} and \eqref{eq:GSD_gapless_formula}, connecting the different behaviors of GSD to the roots of the determinant polynomial associated with the block-Toeplitz $K$ matrix, defined in \eqref{eq:Laurent_poly}.
+This allows us to systematically classify the GSD behavior.
+Furthermore, since the roots of the determinant polynomial also control the spectrum of the iCS theories, we establish a connection between the various GSD behaviors and the spectrum of the iCS theories, as summarized in Table \ref{tab:GSD_iCS2}.

+Mathematically, the GSD is given by the product of the non-zero invariant factors of the Smith normal form of the $K$ matrix.
+When the $K$ matrix is non-degenerate, it is equivalent to the determinant of the $K$ matrix, and our result \eqref{eq:det} is consistent with the theory of Toeplitz determinants.
+However, for the degenerate case, the GSD is not related to the determinant of the $K$ matrix.
+In this case, we derive an alternative formula \eqref{eq:GSD_gapless_formula} for the GSD using a perturbative method.

 The rest of the paper is organized as follows.
-In Section \ref{sec:poly}, we collect some useful mathematical results related to periodic symmetric integer matrices.
+In Section \ref{sec:poly}, we collect some useful mathematical results related to block-Toeplitz symmetric integer matrices.
 In Section \ref{sec:review}, we review the plane wave spectrum and the braiding statistics in iCS theories.
-Section \ref{sec:GSD} contains the main results of this paper which relates the behaviors of the GSD of iCS theories with the roots of the determinant polynomial of the periodic $K$ matrix.
+Section \ref{sec:GSD} contains the main results of this paper which relates the behaviors of the GSD of iCS theories with the roots of the determinant polynomial of the black-Toeplitz $K$ matrix.
 In Section \ref{sec:foliation}, we formulate a necessary condition for the iCS theory to have foliated fracton order.
 Appendix \ref{app:math} provides more mathematical details regarding polynomial rings and cyclotomic polynomials and proves the two propositions stated in Section \ref{sec:review}.
 Appendix \ref{app:one-form sym} discusses the structure of the fusion group of an iCS theory when its period is one.